Percentile Chart for MCAT

-In order to completely understand what MCAT percentile is, you need to first get the hang of how MCAT is scored.
-MCAT percentile is an intrinsic part of scoring in MCAT.
+In order to completely understand what MCAT percentile is, you need to first get the hang of how the test is scored.
+Percentile is an intrinsic part of scoring in MCAT.
 Let us look at how MCAT is scored.

-- The first three sections of MCAT; The Physical Sciences, Verbal Reasoning, and Biological Sciences sections are scored on a scale of 1 to 15.
+- The first three sections of the test; The Physical Sciences, Verbal Reasoning, and Biological Sciences sections are scored on a scale of 1 to 15.
 The lowest being 1 and 15 being the highest.
-Usually, MCAT scores in the first three sections are also known as the 15-point Scale.
+Usually, scores in the first three sections are also known as the 15-point Scale.

 - The Writing Section is scored with the use of alphabets, from J to T; J being the lowest and T being the highest score for writing.

-- There are in all four separate scores that are awarded to MCAT test-takers, i.e. one score for each section.
+- There are in all four separate scores that are awarded to the test-takers, i.e. one score for each section.

 - The scores in the first three sections are based on the number of questions that you have answered correctly.
-There is no negative marking in MCAT.
+There is no negative marking in this test.
 This is why it's good to make an intelligent guess, rather than leave the question unanswered.